-MURC will be offering four trainings for Fall 2023 to assist current PIs and those interested in perusing a grant funding opportunity.
-These trainings will be conducted virtually via Microsoft Teams.
-Registration is required and presentations will be recorded for viewing one week following the training.
+MURC offers four trainings in the Fall to assist current PIs and those interested in pursuing a grant funding opportunity.
 These workshops can be offered on-demand and tailored to your needs.
-If you have a group/department who would like to discuss an individualized training course, please contact firstname.lastname@example.org
+If you have a group/department that would like to discuss an individualized training course, please contact email@example.com

 If you are interested in external funding, you need to become familiar with the Marshall University Research Corporation and how its services help you navigate the world of external funding.
 In addition to familiarizing, you with the most common grants administration procedures, this session reviews the overall process–from proposal submission to award close-out.

 This session covers the basic components of a standard grant proposal.
-Also included are agency-specific requirements, timelines for planning and the proposal from the reviewers’ points of view.
+Also included are agency-specific requirements, timelines for planning and the proposal from the reviewers’ point of view.

 Printable versions of our Workshop Syllabus and Fall 2023 Workshop Schedule

 Funding Information Sessions: